lupalomba/developer/README.md

-Luca Palomba2 will be editing this repository as well.
+Max Hausdorf and Benjamin Zahn will be editing this repository as well.